rushic24/firefox-sdwh/README.md

 - Copy the selected text: `Ctrl + Shift + L`, or right click > "highlight selection"
 - Copy all highlights to the clipboard: `Ctrl + Shift + ;`, or right click > "copy all selections"

-## Build

-Use `make` to package up the zip file.
-This can be installed from file on Firefox Developer Edition.

 ## Releases